andrewbranch/docs/modules/02_Theory.md

 > console.log(a); // 'Hello from a.js'
 > ```
 >
 > CommonJS (CJS) is the module system that originally shipped in Node, before ESM was part of the language specification.
 It’s still supported in Node alongside ESM.
-It uses plain JavaScript objects and functions named `module` and `require`:
+It uses plain JavaScript objects and functions named `exports` and `require`:
 >
 > ```js
 > // a.js
-> module.exports = "Hello from a.js";
+> exports.message = "Hello from a.js";
 > ```
 >
 > ```js
 > // b.js
 > const a = require("./a");
-> console.log(a); // 'Hello from a.js'
+> console.log(a.message); // 'Hello from a.js'
 > ```

 Accordingly, when TypeScript detects that a file is a CommonJS or ECMAScript module, it starts by assuming that file will have its own scope.
 Beyond that, though, the compiler’s job gets a little more complicated.